DASSL/Gradebook/src/webapp/README.md

 to clients, and implements a REST API that the client web page uses to request Data from the DBMS.

-The Gradebook web server is written in javascript using [node.js](https://nodejs.org/en/).
+The Gradebook web server is written in JavaScript using [node.js](https://nodejs.org/en/).
 The Gradebook web client is written in HTML, CSS, and javascript using [Materialize](http://materializecss.com/) and [jQuery](https://jquery.com/).
 The current version of the web server has been tested with node.js 6.11.2 on Ubuntu 16.04.